 Benevolent and Malevolent

-The nature of Yakshas and Yakshinis can vary.
+The nature of Yakshas and Yakshinis or the class of nature spirits, can vary.
 While some tales portray them as benevolent beings, offering blessings and protecting worthy individuals, others depict them as mischievous or even malevolent.
 They possess magical abilities and can shapeshift, making them potentially powerful allies or dangerous adversaries.

 The Tantrik Tradition